 The Asian forest scorpion helps to control the population of insects and arachnids through predation.
 It may also be prey to other animals.

 The Asian forest scorpion retreats beneath logs during the day and hunts at night.

 Aggressive posturing in Asian forest scorpions, as well as all scorpions, is exhibited by having the pincers on the pedipalps open.

 This species is territorial and does not live socially.

-Nocturnal.
-Terrestrial, but will burrow to some extent.
-In courtship the male leads the female back and forth with his pincers.
-He then deposits a package of spermatozoa on the ground and pulls the female over it.
-She picks up the capsule with an organ on her abdomen.
-Young ride on the mother's back until they molt for the first time.
-They then become independent and live a solitary life.
-Life span is 7-8 years.
+During courtship, the male leads the female back and forth with his pedipalps.
+He will deposit a sperm package on the ground and the female moves over it.
+She will pick it up with an organ on her abdomen.